List of Coronation Street characters introduced in 1996: Stephen Reid

-In 2022, it was reported that Stephen would return as part of a 'long-term' storyline.
+In 2022, it was reported that Stephen would return as part of a "long-term" storyline.
 Boyce reprised his role in the episode broadcast on 24 June 2022.
-In September 2022, Stephen accidentally killed Jenny Connor's boyfriend, Leo Thompkins (Joe Frost), after the latter confronted him about his true financial situation.
+In September 2022, Stephen accidentally killed Jenny Connor's (Sally Ann Matthews) boyfriend, Leo Thompkins (Joe Frost), after the latter confronted him about his true financial situation.
 In January 2023, Leo's father, Teddy Thompkins (Grant Burgin), regained his memory after being hit by a van.
 He became suspicious of Stephen and threatened to call the police.
 Not taking any chances, Stephen hit Teddy over the head with a hole punch, killing him.
 He later killed business rival Rufus by drugging him and drowning him in his own pool, making it look like an accident.

 In October, Stephen planned to flee the country as the police closed in on him.
-After attacking Tim Metcalfe, who had grown suspicious of him, and leaving him for dead, Stephen headed for the airport upon realising his partner, Jenny, was also suspicious of him.
+After attacking Tim Metcalfe (Joe Duttine), who had grown suspicious of him, and leaving him for dead, Stephen headed for the airport upon realising his partner, Jenny, was also suspicious of him.
 At the airport, Stephen realised he did not have his passport and returned to Weatherfield, hiding in the closed Rovers Return.
 Jenny and Sarah met in the pub, where, to their horror, Stephen appeared and knocked Sarah out.
 After admitting to Jenny that he killed Leo, Teddy, and Rufus, Stephen took her hostage in the street as horrified residents, including Audrey, looked on.
 Stephen ordered David to bring him his car but then had a change of heart and decided to set Jenny free.
-Moments later, Stephen was run over by a taxi driven by Peter Barlow.
+Moments later, Stephen was run over by a taxi driven by Peter Barlow (Chris Gascoyne).
 Michael Bailey (Ryan Russell) administered CPR, but despite all efforts to save his life, Stephen succumbed to his injuries and died, leaving Audrey heartbroken.